Component Testing Guide: Equipment, Standards, and Procedures for Buyers

 Component Testing Guide: Equipment, Standards, and Procedures

 Counterfeit and substandard components cause 60% of electronics field failures.
+That figure tracks with what we see when customers send failed boards back — most of them trace to a bad part batch, not a bad design.
 Yet most buyers have zero testing capability.

 You don't need a million-dollar lab.
+A few hundred dollars of gear on a workbench clears most incoming parts before they ever reach a production line.
 Here's how to set up practical component verification at each budget level.

 Level 1: Visual Inspection ($100-500)